Gelmaker Powder – Acrylates/C10-30 alkyl acrylate crosspolymer

 Like the supplier states, it “requires only minimal agitation” (1).
 I tested this in the Centella DMAE Serum recipe.
 I literally added it to the water and manually stirred with a spatula to see how it would dissolve.
 No clumps.
 No fisheyes.

-To use this polymer, add it to water, let it dissolve (very little to no white showing), stir well, then add your other ingredients before you adjust the pH.
+To use this polymer with emulsions: Add it to water, let it dissolve (very little to no white showing), stir well, then add your other water-soluble ingredients.
+THEN adjust the pH to 4.5 or above.
+THEN, incorporate oil soluble ingredients into the gel.
+(For surfactants, see the info further down in this post)

 What’s great about this polymer is the pH can be adjusted more than once.
 Let’s say you adjusted the pH to test how thick of a gel it would create.
 But then you added another ingredient which significantly lowered the pH, causing the batch to turn back into a liquid.
 You only need to adjust the pH back to within range to re-form a gel (pH 4.5 or above).
 That gel may or may not be quite as thick as it was prior, but your sample isn’t completely ruined either.